 It’s been a while since I posted a bona fide, start to finish, sewn with my own two hands kind of quilt.
 I had to go back 20 years to find one, but this Kaleidoscope pretty much fits the bill.

 Are you surprised to see a pastel color scheme from me?
 Generally, I don’t use soft colors.
 Here’s how I managed to collect such a wide variety.
 My Piecemaker friends swapped fabrics to make these Kaleidoscope quilts.
 Each participant took six yards of pastels from her own collection and cut them into 120 strips to share with the group.

 On the day of the swap, the tables were piled high with pastel fabrics of all sorts.
 We paraded around the room to the festive rhythm of “Macarena,” eagerly snatching a strip from each table we passed.
-With all the laughter and fabric flying, we looked like a crazed Conga line or offbeat game of Musical Chairs.
+With all the laughter and fabric flying, we probably looked like a crazy Conga line or grown-up game of Musical Chairs.
 Nah, just quilters having fun.
 "Hey, Macarena!”

 For my quilt, I chose colors and prints reminiscent of the 1930s.
 After sorting and sewing strips together, I cut the eight segments required for each block using this 45 Degree Kaleidoscope Wedge Ruler.
 (It includes directions for block and quilt construction.)

 I had fun coordinating the colors within blocks...

 but, I like the scrappiness of random fabrics just as much.

 Nothing went to waste; leftover strips found their way into the scrappy border.

 84" x 100"